02. PyTorch Neural Network Classification¶

 y_logits = model_1(X_train).squeeze()

-y_pred = torch.round(torch.sigmoid(y_logits)) # logits -> predicition probabilities -> prediction labels
+y_pred = torch.round(torch.sigmoid(y_logits)) # logits -> prediction probabilities -> prediction labels

 # 2. Calculate loss/accuracy